Call for Proposals for the

 NASA Infrared Telescope Facility

 Note that the IRTF now implements the Dual-Anonymous Peer Review (DAPR) of observing proposals.
-After fine tuning during the first few semesters of DAPR, the guidelines remain unchanged this semester.
-See the instructions for semester 2025A below.
+See the instructions for semester 2026B below.

-Note also that at the request of NASA HQ the proprietary period for observing data has been reduced from 18 months to 12 months starting from semester 2025A and the date of the observation.
+The proprietary period for observing data is 12 months starting from the date of the observation.

 For up-to-date news about IRTF please read the Newsletter.